UKHackspaceFoundation/foundation/telegramNotes.md

 ##Health, Safety and Security

+###Member Management System
+Some Hackspaces use some type of the following:
+* Manually tracking members with a spreadsheet and looking at payments in bank accounts
+* FreeIPA for data storage and management with a script checking GoCardless and bank transfers and then manages access
+* Auth0 and GoCardless with DynamoDB table, API endpoints use AWS lambda thanks to AWS free tier
+* Database for registrations, maps access for the door and knows if they've paid
+* No Hackspace management system appears to be documented thoroughly
+* See also "Hackspace Entry/Access System" below

 ###Hackspace Entry/Access System
 * Each Hackspace has enacted its own
 * Most are not completely documented so it's difficult to adapt